 Control the Clutter

 If you’re guilty of showering your dog with toys as I do, you’ll know how messy playtime can get.
 Keep those toys under control by putting them in cute baskets or a separate cupboard.
 And don’t take out more than two toys at once.
 Also, declutter as much as you can.
-Let’s be real, your dog doesn’t play with all the toys you buy.
-So, do yourself and other dogs favour, and donate them to a dog shelter!
+Let’s be real; your dog doesn’t play with all the toys you buy.
+So, do yourself and other dogs a favour, and donate them to a dog shelter!

 Give Your Dog Regular Baths

 This one’s quite obvious.
 The cleaner you keep your dog, the cleaner your house will be.
-Also, regular baths will not only make your dog smell great, but it’ll also stop your house from accumulating that dog stink.
+Also, regular baths will not only make your dog smell great, but they’ll also stop your house from accumulating that dog stink.
 Try getting anti-flea dog shampoo that smells like lavender or peppermint.
-Trust me, this will take away half of all your canine-related cleaning problems!
+Trust me; this will take away half of all your canine-related cleaning problems!

 When you own a dog, you’ve got to accept that your house will need a little more scrubbing than before.
-However, this is hardly a problem when comparing it to the amazing positives that come with owning a dog.
-Dogs teach us how to care for another living being and how to love selflessly without expecting anything in return.
+However, this is hardly a problem when comparing it to the amazing positives of owning a dog.
+Dogs teach us how to care for another living being and love selflessly without expecting anything in return.

 So, what if they make your house untidy?
 At least they’re cute while wrecking all that havoc!
 As for the cleaning, follow the tips above, and I guarantee a lot of your problems will go away.